i-love-flamingo/flamingo-commerce-adapter-standalone/commercesearch/Readme.md

 With the setting
 `flamingo-commerce-adapter-standalone.commercesearch.repositoryAdapter` you can switch the repository implementation.

-The default is an simple in-memory product index, that works for single instances:
+The default is an simple in-memory product index, that works for single instances.

+## Bleve Repository

+You can also use the bleve based repository - bleve (http://blevesearch.com/) is a full text search and index for go.

 ```
 flamingo-commerce-adapter-standalone:
   commercesearch
     enableIndexing: true
     repositoryAdapter: bleve
-    bleveAdapter
+    bleveAdapter:
       //if products should also be attached to theire parent categories (default is true)
       productsToParentCategories: true
+      //enable hierarichal category facet (based on the indexed products)
+      enableCategoryFacet: true
+      // add facets for any additional attribute:
+      facetConfig:
+      - attributeCode: brandCode
+        amount: 10
 ```